quixio/quix-samples/python/sources/postgres_cdc/README.md

 # Postgres CDC

-[This sample code](https://github.com/quixio/quix-samples/tree/develop/python/sources/postgres_cdc) gives an example of how to capture changes in a Postgres Database and publish the changes to a Kafka topic.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/postgres_cdc) demonstrates how to capture changes to a Postgres database table (using CDC) and publish the change events to a Kafka topic.

 ## How to run